uedwinc/cruddur/journal/week3.md

 - On cruddur, a certain section was added as mockup for only authenticated users and shouldn't be seen when signed out.

+- Try sign-up on cruddur

+- On the lambda page, under 'Monitor' tab, select 'Logs' and view the cloudwatch logs for the Lambda trigger

+- If any errors occur, make sure to delete the user in cognito user pool before retrying while debugging

+- On the terminal, connect to the production database: `./bin/db-connect prod`

+- Do `SELECT * FROM USERS;` to view the newly created user table.
+You can do `\x on` for expanded view and run the command again.

+- Now, try entering cruds on cruddur and see if it posts

 ---